Accreditation for Online Doctorate of Education (EdD) Programs

 - The Middle States Commission on Higher Education (MSCHE): This accrediting agency accredits educational institutions in New York, Pennsylvania, New Jersey, Maryland, the District of Columbia, Delaware, Puerto Rico, and the U.S. Virgin Islands.

-- Commission on Institutions of Higher Education (CIHE): This organization, which is one of the four commissions that make up the larger New England Association of Schools and Colleges’ (NEASC), accredits institutions of higher education in Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, and Vermont.
-The CIHE also accredits several programs overseas that meet its accreditation standards.
+- New England Commission on Higher Education (NECHE): This organization, which is one of the four commissions that make up the larger New England Association of Schools and Colleges’ (NEASC), accredits institutions of higher education in Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, and Vermont.
+The NECHE also accredits several programs overseas that meet its accreditation standards.

 - The Northwest Commission on Colleges and Universities (NWCCU): This agency accredits institutions of higher education in the northwest region of the U.S., which includes the states of Alaska, Montana, Idaho, Nevada, Utah, Oregon, and Washington.